Maxcoder-net/libraryapi/README.md

-this app is created in spring and maven, restful, with jpa, exception
+this app is created in spring and maven, restful, with jpa, exception class handling

 postgressql db with 2 tables.